 Yes, we have access to DMP (Direct Metal Printing) machines that can print in a variety of metal alloys including steel and aluminum.
 We also use Quickcast SLA patterns and investment casting processes to create metal parts.

 We can build parts as small as 0.25″ x 0.25″ x 0.25″ or as big as 20″ x 20″ x 20″ in a single piece.
 Depending on part geometry we can build even smaller parts and we can assembly very large parts by splitting and UV welding pieces together.
+To date the largest part we have built was well over 6′ long and consisted of multiple SLA parts glued together and then sanded to appear as a single part.

 Can you make our parts smooth?

 Most printing machines build parts in short layers creating visible “layer lines”.
 Through post processing we are able to sand/blast layers line away if needed.
-Depending on the prototype application we can achieve a surface finish that is appropriate.
+Depending on the parts application we can achieve a surface finish that is appropriate.